-Q: Is Cloudflare good for WordPress?
+Q2.
+Is Cloudflare good for WordPress?

 A: Yes, Cloudflare is one of the best WordPress CDN services for your site security and performance.
 Cloudflare is an extensive CDN network of globally distributed servers.

-Q: How to add Cloudflare to WordPress?
+Q3.
+How do you add Cloudflare to WordPress?

-Q: How do I secure my WordPress site with Cloudflare?
+Q4.
+How do I secure my WordPress site with Cloudflare?

 A: Connecting your WordPress website with Cloudflare makes your site safe and secure.
 You can install and activate Cloudflare on your WordPress site, and if you are a Cloudways user, you can integrate Cloudflare from the Cloudways platform.